 A post on www.supercars.net had this to say about the restoration:

 “30/L/5 underwent a thorough professional restoration by specialists Huffaker Engineering at Sears Point Raceway in northern California, with restoration costs close to $200,000.–.
 This included frame, engine, gearbox, suspension, wiring instruments, body, paint, etc. Many new parts were purchased from Peter Denty and all old parts were saved as spares.
 Car was track tested and set up with handling improvements.
 Ford 289 V8 with Weber carburetors professionally rebuilt with Dyno sheet.
 Gearbox is a proper ZF number 4589, wheels 15×9 front, 15×10 rear.
 This car is stunning in its quality of preparations, receipts are available for review and Huffaker Engineering is available to confirm work done.” http://www.supercars.net/PitLane?viewThread=y&gID=1&fID=0&tID=92880

-For a while, Portland, Oregon, USA, was home to two Lotus 30s, which probably gave Portland the highest per capita density of Lotus 30s in the world.
-In 2007, Jacqulyn and Jeff Mincheff bought 30/L/5, was owned by who have a collection many other vintage cars and motorcyles.
+For a while, Portland, Oregon, USA, was home to two Lotus 30s, which probably gave Portland the world’s highest per capita density of Lotus 30s.
+In 2007, Jacqulyn and Jeff Mincheff bought 30/L/5, which was owned by and who have a collection of many other vintage cars and motorcycles.
 Visit http://kellysolympian.com/ to see more of their collection.